 Getting Started: Simple Meditation Techniques For Athletes

 - Box Breathing: Inhale for four counts, hold for four, exhale for four, hold for four.
 Repeat for two to five minutes.
-Super easy to do anywhere and calms pre workout fast.
+Easy to do anywhere and calms your mind prior to a good workout session.

 - Body Scanning: While cooling down, slowly “scan” from head to toe and simply notice how each muscle feels after each exercise.